-- A. OCOK agrees with the overall purpose of the CPS Program, which is to protect children and youth and to act in their best interest.
-CPS focuses on children, youth, and their families and seeks active involvement of the children and youth's family members to solve problems that lead to abuse or neglect.
-The objectives of CPS are to: - 1.
+- A. OCOK's over-all purpose is to protect children and youth and to act in their best interest.
+We focus on children, youth, and their families and seek active involvement of the children and youth's family members to solve problems that lead to abuse or neglect.
+The objectives outlined by CPS and agreed to by OCOK are to: - 1.
 Prevent further harm to children and youth and keep them with their families when possible; - 2.
 Provide permanency for children and youth in substitute care by resolving family safety concerns and returning children and their youth to their families; and - 3.
 Provide permanency for children and youth who cannot return to their families. - B. Providers will be monitored through OCOK's Continuous Quality Improvement process.